 I love all holidays, but Easter has always been a favorite of mine.
 Now that I’m a mom, it is even more fun to create Easter baskets, especially for my toddler boy.

-This year he is 22 months old and very active, so I got him a few things that he and I can play with outside this spring.
+This year he is a 22 month old toddler and very active, so I added a few things to his Easter basket that he and I can play with outside this spring.

 He has SO many indoor toys that I didn’t want to buy him more toys that he probably wouldn’t play with a whole lot.